-The owner, Dennis Darriet told me they still waited with harvest at Seguin as grapes haven't approached the full phenolic ripeness and that was a lot of work in the vineyard due to very difficult weather condition.
-Tasted last four vintages - 2012, 2011 and 2010 and 2009.
-For me, this property has emerged as one of the greatest values for the money not only in the district but also in whole Bordeaux.
+The owner, Dennis Darriet, told me they still waited for the harvest at Seguin as grapes haven't approached the full phenolic ripeness, and that was a lot of work in the vineyard due to tough weather conditions.
+I tasted the last four vintages - 2012, 2011 and 2010, and 2009.
+This property has emerged as one of the greatest values for the money in the district and the whole of Bordeaux.
 And Seguin isn't even a classified growth!!

-2012 was elegant, fruity, with tasty cherries, well-balanced, round and soft.
-This vintage shows lighter style of Seguin.
+2012 was elegant, fruity, with tasty, well-balanced, round, and soft cherries.
+This vintage shows a lighter style of Seguin.
 91+p.
-2011 offered splendid nose of ripe cherries, remarkable depth and intensity.
-Silky on the palate with strong structure, fine length and smooth aftertaste.
-Now in bottle it shows, that promises from the barrel are more than fulfilled.
+2011 offered a splendid nose of ripe cherries with remarkable depth and intensity.
+Silky on the palate with strong structure, fine length, and smooth aftertaste.
+Now in the bottle, it shows that promises from the barrel are more than fulfilled.
 Excellent effort for the vintage.
 93p.
-2010 (50% C.Sauvignon + 50% Merlot) was a masterclass wine with more intensity, concentration, fatter and silkier tannin, stronger structure and longer finish than 2009.
+2010 (50% C.Sauvignon + 50% Merlot) was a masterclass wine with more intensity, concentration, fatter and silkier tannin, stronger structure, and longer finish than 2009.
 96p.
-2009 (same cepage as 2010) was a tad less intense than 2010, with lot of blackberries, black cherries, stunning balance, finesse and elegance, and sophisticated touch.
-Beautiful classy wine and great effort indeed.
+2009 (same blend as 2010) was a tad less intense than 2010, with many blackberries, black cherries, stunning balance, finesse and elegance, and sophisticated touch.
+Beautiful, classy wine and great effort indeed.
 95p.

-I stayed at the property for few days before and after Ban des Vendanges at Domaine de Chevalier.
-The owner, Jean-Jacques Bonnie and his wife, were wonderful hosts, kind and generous.
-Me and several other people who also stayed at ML and were scheduled to attend Ban des Vendanges, greatly enjoyed red and white wines served.
+I stayed at the property for a few days before and after Ban des Vendanges at Domaine de Chevalier.
+The owner, Jean-Jacques Bonnie, and his wife were kind and generous hosts.
+Me and several other people who also stayed at ML and were scheduled to attend Ban des Vendanges immensely enjoyed the red and white wines served.

 Smith Haut Lafitte

-Few hours before Ban des Vendanges event I made a visit to this highly regarded property in pretty good weather.
-After being driven by car to the office, all traffic around the property then was on bicycle, not only for me but also for Florence and Daniel Cathiard.
-They told me they hate to use car at the property and they they moved around property by bicycle, because it's more healty and doesn't produce CO2 at all.
+A few hours before the Ban des Vendanges event, I visited this highly regarded property in pretty good weather.
+After being driven by car to the office, all traffic around the property then was on a bicycle, not only for me but also for Florence and Daniel Cathiard.
+They told me they hate using cars at the property, and they moved around the property by bicycle because it's healthier and doesn't produce CO2 at all.

-It was very funny and interesting visit thanks to Florence and Daniel Cathiard bicycle tour around property with several stops to explan what's going on SHL.
-They have f.i. big project of genusing CO2 at one of property's cellars.
-During lunch with Cathiards and a group of Canadian journalists at L.S.d.Caudalie, I tasted 2010 SHL white, 2009 SHL red and 2005 SHL red.
-2010 white was intense and flavourful on the nose, with apple and lemon grass.
-Great acidity, concentration, balance and length.
+It was a hilarious and interesting visit, thanks to Florence and Daniel Cathiard's bicycle tour around the property, with several stops to explain what's going on at SHL.
+They have, f.i. a big project of reusing CO2 at one of the property's cellars.
+During lunch with Cathiards and Canadian journalists at L.S.d.Caudalie, I tasted 2010 SHL white, 2009 SHL red, and 2005 SHL red.
+2010 white was intense and flavourful, with apple and lemongrass on the nose.
+Great acidity, concentration, balance, and length.
 Long finish.
 Great effort.
 94p.
-2009 red was very tannic and strong with black fruit, excellent depth and length, strong structure and fleshy aftertaste.
+2009 red was tannic and strong with black fruit, excellent depth and length, strong structure, and fleshy aftertaste.
 Terrific effort for the vintage.
 95p.
-2005 red displayed thick texture, spicy black cherries, fat strong tannin, was powerful with strong structure and very long on the palate.
-Every inch as excellent as 2009.
+2005 red displayed a thick texture, spicy black cherries, fat strong tannin, was powerful with strong structure and very long on the palate.
+Every inch is as excellent as in 2009.
 95p.

 Domaine de Chevalier

-I visited this property on quite rainy and cold day of 16th September and Thomas Duroux, who welcomed me and my friend, was a bit worried about the risk of botrytis if this weather pattern continued, which happily didn't as we know today (middle of October).
+I visited this property on a quite rainy and cold day on 16th September, and Thomas Duroux, who welcomed my friend and me, was a bit worried about the risk of botrytis if this weather pattern continued, which happily didn't as we know today (middle of October).

 Thomas Duroux, Palmer's technical directeur - September 2013

 I tasted 2012-2011-2010 of both Alter Ego and Palmer.
-2012 Alter Ego displayed fresh cherries, fine ripeness of fruit and tannin, fine concentration, minerality and length.
+2012 Alter Ego displayed fresh cherries, fine ripeness of fruit and tannin, fine concentration, minerality, and length.
 Well-crafted wine and fine effort for the vintage.
 91p.
-2012 Palmer showed great class and style with excellent aromatic nose of black cherries, richness, velvety palate, excellent structure, balance and very long finish.
+2012 Palmer showed great class and style with an excellent aromatic nose of black cherries, richness, velvety palate, excellent structure, balance, and a very long finish.
 Classy and sophisticated wine.
 95+p.
-2011 Alter Ego was a bit less concentrated with more tannic approach and less charming than 2012 version.
+2011 Alter Ego was a bit less concentrated with a more tannic approach and less charming than the 2012 version.
 Still, fine quality here.
 90p.
-2011 Palmer was too a tad less concentrated and less deep than 2012 version but still an excellent wine.
+2011 Palmer was a tad less concentrated and less deep than the 2012 version but still an excellent wine.
 94+p.
-2010 Alter Ego displayed big concentration, fat and perfectly ripe black fruit and tannin, refined, vell-structured and very long.
+2010 Alter Ego displayed big concentration, fat, perfectly ripe black fruit and tannin, refined, well-structured, and very long.
 Impressive stuff.
 93p.
 2010 Palmer was almost as sensational as in May 2013 in Copenhagen.
 Maybe a bit less scaled and not giving everything, which maybe is a sign of closing down.
-Sheer class, sophisticated, stunning purity and complexity, excellent structure and length.
+Sheer class, sophisticated, stunning purity, and complexity, excellent structure and length.
 Exceptional wine.
 98p.

-This property has always been an excellent quality for money and very true to Margaux style.
-In 2009, Giscours replaced consultant (Boissenot) with Denis Dubordieu.
-For me the change of consultant is quite obvious to taste if you compare 2010 and 2009 vintages.
+This property has always been an excellent quality for money and accurate to Margaux style.
+In 2009, Giscours replaced the consultant (Boissenot) with Denis Dubordieu.
+The consultant change is quite apparent to taste if you compare 2010 and 2009 vintages.

-This property hasn't receive much wine press accolade in recent vintages, so the main purpose with my visit was to see if it was deserved or not.
-I was welcomed by daugter of the present owner, Anne-Francoise Quie.
-She's qualified oenologist and manages Rauzan Gassies, while her brother Jean-Philippe manages Croizet Bages.
+This property hasn't received much wine press accolade in recent vintages, so the main purpose of my visit was to see if it was deserved.
+I was welcomed by the daughter of the present owner, Anne-Francoise Quie.
+She's a qualified oenologist and manages Rauzan Gassies, while her brother Jean-Philippe manages Croizet Bages.
 Imho, Anne Francoise Quie has better luck at Rauzan Gassies as this property continues to improve.
-When she gaines 100% control of this property and makes decisions on her own, I think there will be further improvements.
-Harvest at RG is done 50% by hand and 50% by machine, selection is already done in the vineyard.
+I think there will be further improvements when she gains 100% control of this property and makes decisions independently.
+Harvest at RG is done 50% by hand and 50% by machine; selection is already done in the vineyard.

-I tasted three vintages of Rauzan Gassies, 2012-2011-2010 after unconvincing peformance of Croizet Bages with short, diluted and bitter aftertaste marked 2012 (82p), better 2011 which had nice fruit and length and some complexity (84p) and correct 2010 which was light, aromatic with nice minerality and acidity, seductive yes but lacked depth and complexity.
+I tasted three vintages of Rauzan Gassies, 2012-2011-2010 after an unconvincing performance of Croizet Bages with short, diluted, and bitter aftertaste marked 2012 (82p), better 2011, which had nice fruit and length and some complexity (84p) and correct 2010 which was light, aromatic with nice minerality and acidity, seductive yes but lacked depth and complexity.
 86p.
-I tasted this wine the day after visiting Rauzan Gassies because the bottle during visit was corked.
-2012 Rauzan Gassies (71% CS + 29% Merlot) had lovely nose of black berries, fine acidity and minerality, fine structure, freshness and seductive touch.
-Fine effort for the vintage 91p.
-2011 Rauzan Gassies showed less charm and more tannic approach, but also fine complexity, concentration and length.
-Slightly different in style than 2012 and maybe it'll surpass 2012.
+I tasted this wine the day after visiting Rauzan Gassies because the bottle during the visit was corked.
+2012 Rauzan Gassies (71% CS + 29% Merlot) had a lovely nose of blackberries, fine acidity and minerality, fine structure, freshness, and seductive touch.
+A fine effort for the vintage 91p.
+2011 Rauzan Gassies showed less charm, a more tannic approach, and fine complexity, concentration, and length.
+Slightly different in style than 2012, and maybe it'll surpass 2012.
 91p.
-2010 Rauzan Gassies impressed all the way with very intense nose of black cherries, fatness of fruit and tannin.
-Elegant wine with fine distinction and great style of Margaux, silky texture.
-Excellent stuff and great to see Rauzan Gassies making such a well-crafted wine.
+2010 Rauzan Gassies impressed with a very intense nose of black cherries, the fatness of fruit, and tannin.
+An elegant wine with fine distinction and great style of Margaux, silky texture.
+Excellent stuff, and great to see Rauzan Gassies making such a well-crafted wine.
 93p.

 Anne-Francoise Quie does a great job at Rauzan Gassies - September 2013

-This property has same owner as Chasse Spleen (Celine Villars since 2005) and produces wines in adorable quality.
-There are 65 ha big vineyard planted with 60% C.Sauvignon and 40% Merlot.
-I tasted 2012 Camensac and 2012 Chasse Spleen + 2011 and 2010 Camensac.
-2010 Camensac was crispy, very aromatic (ripe dark berries) on the nose, seductive, intense and delightfully balanced.
+This property has the same owner as Chasse-Spleen (Celine Villars since 2005) and produces wines of adorable quality.
+65 ha big vineyards are planted with 60% C.Sauvignon and 40% Merlot.
+I tasted 2012 Camensac and 2012 Chasse-Spleen + 2011 and 2010 Camensac.
+2010 Camensac was crispy, very aromatic (ripe dark berries) on the nose, seductive, intense, and delightfully balanced.
 Terrific length and gracious aftertaste.
 Splendid effort for the vintage.
 91p.
-2011 Camensac had less of intensity, complexity and length than 2010, but was still a well-made wine and fine effort for the vintage.
+2011 Camensac had less intensity, complexity, and length than 2010 but was still a well-made wine and a fine effort for the vintage.
 89p.
-Both 2012 Camensac and Chasse Spleen displayed light body and texture, nice aroma of black fruit, nice minerality and nice finish.
-Not for long time keeping.
+Both 2012 Camensac and 2012 Chasse-Spleen displayed light body and texture, a nice aroma of black fruit, nice minerality, and a nice finish.
+Not for long timekeeping.
 87p.